All appointments at EFSA are made through open selection procedures following rigorous guidelines of transparency and equity.

 A Talent Pool (reserve list of suitable candidates) for the position may be established.
 The Executive Director takes the final decision on the appointment of the selected candidate.
 Successful candidates will receive an electronic offer letter in their profile.

-Open calls for trainees or study-visitors are aimed at creating pools of young talent.
+Open calls for trainees are aimed at creating pools of young talent.
 Each application is screened based on the eligibility criteria.

 The most suitable candidates are contacted for a telephone or online interview to discuss expectations and their availability.
 The Executive Director takes the final decision on the basis of the unit/team’s recommendation.
 Successful candidates will receive an electronic offer letter in their profile.